woof-os/iso-profile-xfce4/docs/index.md

-# iso-profile
+---
+layout: default
+---

-# ISO profile for Woof OS
+# ISO profiles for Woof OS
 ISO profile for building Woof OS using [`archiso`](https://wiki.archlinux.org/title/Archiso)

 ## Building the ISO profile into an ISO